 6.11 Existing policy approaches to affordable housing, housing mix and housing standards differ across the Plan area.
 Rushcliffe set overall percentage requirements and tenure requirements through their Part 1 Plan.
-Broxtowe, Gedling and Nottingham City defer their more detailed requirements to their Part 2 Plans.
-Neither Broxtowe nor Gedling specify any specific tenure requirements in either Plan.
-Each authority also has different requirements in respect of accessible and adaptable homes with these set out in their Part 2 Local Plans.
+Broxtowe and Nottingham City defer their more detailed requirements to their Part 2 Plans.
+Broxtowe does not specify any specific tenure requirements in their Plan.
+They also have different requirements in respect of accessible and adaptable set out in the Part 2 Local Plans.